6 Powerful Benefits of A Microsite For More Traffic

 Here’s why:

-- They don’t have huge traffic, as they target a small segment of audience
+• They don’t have huge traffic, as they target specific buyer personas

-- Building authority takes time, and microsites usually have small life
+• Building authority takes time, and microsites usually have a small life

-If you’re developing microsites with re-purposed or duplicate content, search engines will only list the one which they know is the original one.
+If you’re developing microsites with re-purposed or duplicate content, search engines will only list the one that they know is the original one.

-Search engines would rarely display web pages with the same content on top of their search results.
+Search engines rarely display web pages with the same content on top of their search results.

 If your microsite and primary site are targeting similar keywords, both of them will suffer in traffic.

 The sites will be competing with each other to receive traffic.
-And on top of that, you would be spending twice the amount of your resources than you need to.
+And on top of that, you would be spending twice the number of your resources than you need to.

 When there are multiple microsites for your brand, the density of backlinks for each of them is diluted.
 Suppose there are a total of 100 backlinks for 5 microsites.
 This makes it 20 backlinks per site, on average.